This post may contain affiliate links, please read my full disclosure policy for more details.

 – Cut the yarn, pull on the yarn tails tight and weave them in.

-Starting from the bottom of the body to the top.
+Crochet from the bottom of the body towards the top.

 R1: MR – 6 x SC into the ring {6} – watch this step by step video tutorial on How to crochet a magic ring for Amigurumi